m3cinc/m3cinc.github.io/Pollution/Pollution.md

 ```r
 rm(df) # cleanup
 ```
+It is important tonote the high level of PM2.5 reported in CA and NV, in excess of 20ppm, while The Ozone ppm level reained overall below 7 ppm overall.

 To generate the radar charts, we will use again the ggplot function, and perform charts on the normalized data.
 We produce faceted charts by Year and superimpose on the chart Ozone and PM2.5

 ```r